P1112 PONTIAC - Intake Air Temperature Sensor Circuit Intermittent Low Voltage

 - Intake Air Temperature Sensor harness is open or shorted

 - Intake Air Temperature Sensor circuit poor electrical connection

-Labor: 1.0The cost of diagnosing the P1112 PONTIAC code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+Labor: 1.0The cost to diagnose the P1112 PONTIAC code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)

 P1112 PONTIAC MeaningThe Intake Air Temperature (IAT) sensor contains a semiconductor device which changes resistance based on temperature (a thermistor).
 The IAT sensor mounts in the air intake passage of the engine air induction system.
 The IAT sensor has a signal circuit and a ground circuit.
 The PCM applies a voltage (about 5.0 volts) on the signal circuit to the sensor.
 The PCM monitors changes in this voltage caused by changes in the resistance of the sensor in order to determine the intake air temperature.